FIRSTChesapeake/FTC-FieldMgmt/README.md

 FTC Field Mgmt Software

 THIS PROJECT IS ARCHIVED
-This project ois no longer useful for FTC.
+This project is no longer useful for FTC.
 It is here for archive purposes only.

 ---